 Wrist injuries can range from being minor to extremely serious.
 As we just discussed, the more serious wrist breaks may require prolonged and extensive treatment including a wrist fusion.

-Wrist fusion is an expensive procedure, and apart from bearing the surgery costs, the patient may have to spend a few days in hospital.
+A wrist fusion is an expensive procedure, and apart from bearing the surgery costs, the patient may have to spend a few days in the hospital.
 Moreover, the patient may also require physiotherapy and rehabilitation to completely recover from the injury and surgery.
 The costs can quickly escalate and the car accident victim may be left in a financial turmoil.
 So, it is important to seek legal help from an experienced St. Louis car accident attorney, and claim damages from the driver at-fault.